stackhpc/ansible-slurm-appliance/docs/opentofu-remote-state.md

 Using remote state is therefore strongly recommended for  environments which should only be instantiated once, e.g. `production` and `staging`.

-This page provides some guidance for configuring remote states using commonly-available backends.
+This page provides guidance for configuring remote states using backends commonly available on OpenStack deployments.

 > [!IMPORTANT]
 > In the below replace `$ENV` with the relevant environment name.

 ## GitLab

-With the environment activated:
+GitLab can be used with the [http backend](https://opentofu.org/docs/language/settings/backends/http/) to store separate states for each environment within the GitLab project.
+Access is protected by GitLab access tokens, which in the approach below are persisted to local files.
+Therefore each repository checkout will need to authenticate separately, using either a separate token or a shared token from some external secret store.

+The below is based on the [official docs](https://docs.gitlab.com/user/infrastructure/iac/terraform_state/) but includes some missing details and is modified for common appliance workflows.

+### Initial setup

-1. Create a backend file and commit it:
+1. Create the backend file:

+    ```shell
+    cp environments/site/tofu/example-backends/gitlab.tf environments/$ENV/tofu
+    ```

+2. Modify `environments/$ENV/tofu/gitlab.tf` file to set the default for the project ID.
+This can be found by clicking the 3-dot menu at the top right of the GitLab project page.

     ```terraform
     # environments/$ENV/tofu/backend.tf: